hylo-lang/specification/spec.md

 ## Modules

 1. A Val program organizes code into *modules*.
-A module is a collection of declarations and import statements.
-Modules have the form:
+A module is a collection of declarations and import statements defined in one or multiple source files.
+An individual source file has the form:

     ```ebnf
-    module-definition ::=
+    source-file ::=
       whitespace* (module-scope-stmt-list whitespace*)?

     module-scope-stmt-list ::= (no-implicit-whitespace)